-Our day started early the next morning and first stop was Stovepipe Wells which is where we briefly see R2D2 wheeling his way across the sand dunes (at 10 mins 23 secs on the special edition dvd) following an argument with C3P0.
-The sand was absolutely baking hot while we were there and it was painful on the feet at times (I’d discarde my sandals earlier on as we crossed the dunes) as I lined up the shots seen below by matching up the mountains in the background with particular reference to the peaks.
+Our day started early the next morning and first stop was Stovepipe Wells which is where we briefly see R2D2 wheeling his way across the sand dunes (10:23 mins on the special edition dvd) following an argument with C3P0.
+The sand was absolutely baking hot while we were there and it was painful on the feet at times (I’d discarded my sandals earlier on as we crossed the dunes) as I lined up the shots seen below by matching up the mountains in the background with particular reference to the peaks.

-Moving a little into Desolation Canyon is where the Bantha (a large native Tatooine animal with a long furry tail) filming took place (28 mins 1 sec) which was basically just an African elephant in a costume!
-As the name implies this place was completely desolate which can be the only excuse for stripping off for one of the photos below!
-Actually I’d been telling my American counterpart Ethan that its British-style to do such a pose though whether theres any validity in that statement I don’t know!
-One gets bored of doing the same poses so here is something different!
+Moving a little into Desolation Canyon is where the Bantha (a large native Tatooine animal with a long furry tail) filming took place (28:01 mins) which was basically just an African elephant in a costume!
+As the name implies this place was completely desolate.

-Having reached erm rock bottom there, we moved on to Artist’s Palette and it was there that I found the path that Artoo rolled down (11 mins 21 secs and 11 mins 29 secs for the respective screenshots below) before he was attacked by the jawas.
+Artist’s Palette was next and it was there that I found the path that Artoo rolled down (11:21 and 11:29 minutes for the respective screenshots below) before he was attacked by the jawas.
 This was probably my favourite Death Valley shot as it was one that I remember vividly without having to get the dvd out and it only lasts for about two seconds as indeed do all of these Death Valley locations!

 Dante’s Inferno was the final destination on this Star Wars tour and by far the easiest to track down as its a major sightseeing spot in its own right.
 We were of course there as it was the overlook where Ben Kenobi famously introduces Luke Skywalker (as they stand on the cliff edge in Sidi Bouhlel in Tunisia) to Mos Eisley spaceport by telling him “You will never find a more wretched hive of scum and villainy“.
 The screenshot is below and the views were naturally way more impressive than what was described by Ben Kenobi.